spcmnspff99/CycloTrain/README.md

 Credit where credit is due
 ---------------------------
-This code borrows heavily and was branched from [speigei/gh615](https://github.com/speigei/gh615) fround on github.
+This code borrows heavily and was branched from [speigei/gh615](https://github.com/speigei/gh615) found on github.

 Yet another special thanks goes to Globalsat themselves.
 They provided vital documentation without which this project would have floundered.
 Also, I am a big fan of their products.